 Hospitals, Aged Care and Healthcare Services

 Enormous numbers of medical equipment are needed to run a hospital effectively and it is the clinical engineering department’s role to ensure that the hospital and all clinical equipment are maintained, tested, and in a reliable working condition at all times.
+However, the monotony and tediousness associated with manual record-keeping are compelling hospitals to invest in automated tracking solutions, leading to a widening berth for asset management solutions.

 Hospital engineers maintain extensive heating, air-conditioning, refrigeration, and ventilation systems and the equipment they operate includes boilers, air-conditioning equipment, diesel engines, turbines, pumps, condensers, generators, and compressors.